livepeer/docs/docs/video-miners/how-to-guides/l2-migration.md

     Once you're ready, you should restart your orchestrator using your usual flags, changing only the `network` and `ethUrl` as shown below.

+    If you're running on the same machine as your mainnet Orchestrator, you may encounter an error such as `expecting chainID of 4, but got 421611.
+Did you change networks without changing network name or datadir`.
+This is because your testnet setup is trying to access the same `.lpData` that it used for mainnet, and it's finding a conflict on `chainId`.
+To fix this, specify a new data directory using the `-datadir` flag when you start your Orchestrator.
+Specify only the directory, not the file.

+    Additionally, you may need to copy your keystore to `/.lpData/keystore/arbitrum-one-< mainnet / rinkeby >`.

     ```bash
     livepeer \
       -network arbitrum-one-mainnet # testnet: arbitrum-one-rinkeby